lightonai/pylate/docs/documentation/datasets.md

 ## Knowledge distillation dataset

 For fine-tuning a model using knowledge distillation loss, three distinct dataset files are required: train, queries, and documents.

+???+ info
     Each file contains unique and complementary information necessary for the distillation process:

     - `train`: Contains three columns: `['query_id', 'document_ids', 'scores']`
         - `query_id` refers to the query identifier.
         - `document_ids` is a list of document IDs relevant to the query.
         - `scores` corresponds to the relevance scores between the query and each document.

+### Train

 Example entry: